 Ethical Supply Chain and Transparency Guide

-BHP’s Ethical Supply Chain and Transparency Guide aims to enhance the capability of our suppliers to manage human rights risks in their supply chains, and in doing this we pursue our purpose of bring people and resources together to build a better world.
+BHP’s Ethical Supply Chain and Transparency Guide (English/Spanish) aims to enhance the capability of our suppliers to manage human rights risks in their supply chains, and in doing this we pursue our purpose of bring people and resources together to build a better world.

 Please click the links below for further information on BHP, its operations, protocols and its commitments to human rights and modern slavery risk mitigation.